 - Your goals for your business

 Paid promotions are often trial and error.
-Note the results you get for the amount you spent and then decide if paid promotions are working for you.
+Note the results you get for the amount you spent and then decide if paid promotions work for you.
 However, you must set goals before you go ahead and create ads.
 For instance, do you want more followers on social media?
-Because 94% plan to purchase a business they follow.
+Because on Twitter, 94% plan to purchase from a business they follow.
 Start with a minimum investment.
 Get the hang of it.
 See how it works, and only then think of increasing your budget.

 5. Set the right expectations

 Whether it’s you who are impatient or your partners, it is essential to understand that content marketing takes time.
 You cannot publish a blog today and expect abundant traffic tomorrow.
 86% of marketers say that they successfully reached their brand awareness goals through content marketing.
 How?
 Because they were patient.
 Have realistic goals and make sure you achieve them.
 If any of your content marketing exceeds your expectations, aka goals, see what you did differently.
 Use that strategy in your other campaigns.

 A few important content marketing problems and hacks